Choosing an EV – when you drive lots of miles for your job

 What if the range is not enough?

-It’s best practice in any car to stop after two hours at the wheel, otherwise safety-compromising fatigue can set in.
+Beyond that, though, it’s best practice in any car to stop after two hours at the wheel, otherwise safety-compromising fatigue can set in.
 And a quick break is a perfect opportunity to recharge both you and your vehicle’s battery.

-All motorway services have a selection of rapid chargers available for EV drivers to use, and these are being upgraded across the UK to increase units as EV numbers grow too.
 These services are being complemented by EV charging hubs close to main routes, which boast large numbers of high power chargers.

 What about charging at home?